identity-com/sol-did/program_v2/README.md

     .withAutomaticAlloc(authority.publicKey)
     .rpc();
 ```
-Technically `did:sol` controllers are verified to be valid Solana Account Keys and stored accordingly, while all other
+Technically `did:sol` controllers are verified to be valid Solana account keys and stored accordingly, while all other
-types of controller DID as persisted as strings.
+types of DID controllers persist as strings.

-### Update all properties of a DID
+### Update All Properties of a DID
-This operation allow to bulk update all changeable properties of a DID.
+This operation allows bulk updates to all changeable properties of a DID.
 Please note, that this is a more destructive operation
 and should be handled with care.
 Furthermore, by overwriting all Verification Methods it removes ANY existing `VerificationMethodFlags.OwnershipProof`,
 which are not allowed to be specified within the bulk update.